 Piedmont Environmental Council – $9,270 – Support to area food pantries through fresh milk and egg donation program (Article:

 Virginia Regional Transit – $10,000 – To support community need for accessible transportation to medical care

 Young Lives Culpeper – $5,500 – To support education in nutrition and healthy foods preparation and mentorship for young mothers and their families

 The Foundation launched the Healthy Living grants program in 2015.
 Since then, more than 40 organizations have received grants in support of their work to improve health and wellness.
 In 2020 the program temporarily was placed on hold in order to maximize funds available for the Foundation’s grant response in support of emergency needs related to COVID-19.

 Shari Landry, Foundation president, said, “We’re very happy to have the program reinstated this year.
 I’m grateful to the members of our Healthy Living Grants advisory committee for their thoughtful review of each grant application submitted.
-It is always inspiring to see the innovative and thoughtful work being done to support health and wellness in our service area of Madison, Orange and Culpeper counties.”
+It is always inspiring to see the broad scope of work being done to support health and wellness in our service area of Madison, Orange and Culpeper counties.”

 The Culpeper Wellness Foundation, a 501(c)(3) non-profit, invests its time and resources in community initiatives that improve health and wellness in Culpeper, Madison, and Orange counties.
 The Foundation operates the Free Clinic of Culpeper, Culpeper Sport & Fitness and Powell Wellness Center, one of only two fitness centers in Virginia certified by the Medical Fitness Association as a medically integrated facility.
 The Foundation is developing a recreation center that will be the new home for the family-friendly programming of Culpeper Sport & Fitness and recreation such as volleyball, basketball and pickleball on multi-use courts, activities space and more.